 An experimental vegan is one who is curious about veganism.
 This person could be one that has concerns about the way animal products are produced or have health concerns but is hesitant to give up certain foods.
 They might try eliminating animal products once or twice a week in an attempt to “try on” veganism and see how it works for them.

-While some vegans are super passionate about veganism and would tell you that it’s all or nothing, there are clearly different shades of this lifestyle, ranging from one vegan meal to absolutely no animal products in any form.
+While some vegans are super passionate about veganism and would tell you that it’s all or nothing, there are clearly different shades of a vegan lifestyle, ranging from one vegan meal to absolutely no animal products in any form.
 It’s not just black or white.
-There are many different reasons for eating an animal product free diet and various levels of commitment and motivation associated with it.
+There are many different reasons for eating a vegan diet and various levels of commitment and motivation associated with it.
 If you’ve been considering going vegan, I would encourage you to try it for a few days and see how you like it and what works for you.
 My reason for not trying it earlier was that I love cheese and didn’t want to give it up.
 But surprisingly, it wasn’t that hard.
 Knowing that I can have cheese periodically if I really, really feel like I have to have it is comforting.
 And if I want to go out with friends and have ice cream, that’s okay too.
 I’m not depriving myself of anything and truly enjoy a mostly vegan, healthy diet.

 Another point I would like to emphasize about vegan foods is that just because a food is vegan does not make it healthy.
 One of the documentaries I watched took people through the supermarket to find vegan foods.
 The participants were excited to learn that Oreos are vegan.
 I’m not hating on Oreos at all, but they aren’t healthy.
 Whether you choose to be vegan or not, a real food lifestyle is highly recommended for optimal health and nutrition.